florisporro/airtable-proxy-worker/readme.md

 ![](https://i.imgur.com/QW0VWpG.png)

 ## Features

 - Keep your Airtable Base ID and API Key secret while still allowing frontend apps to access data from Airtable's API.
+- 'Patch' Airtable bases, tables and views to specific routes, essentially building your own customized API layer on Airtable.
 - Limit requests to specific methods and tables.
 For example, using this library, you can make sure that public users can only make `GET` requests to your tables.
 - Automatically build and push updates to your Cloudflare Worker using [Travis-CI](https://travis-ci.org/).

+## Changes in this fork

+I required a more advanced and configurable version of airtable-proxy-worker for my own purposes, to be able to accomplish the following:

+- Combining resources and methods from several Airtable bases into a single Cloudflare worker
+- Filtering the fields returned from Airtable to the API consumer by blacklisting, whitelisting
+- Allowing other data transformation with callback functions in the request handler, allowing for much more complex use-cases like validation

 ## Usage